Professor & Chair of Music

 Courses Taught: Piano; Chamber Ensemble; Conducting Techniques; Exploration of Art

-Biography: Stephen Marshall-Ward joined Trinity Lutheran College in 2011 as Professor & Chair of Music.
+Biography: Dr. Stephen Marshall-Ward joined Trinity Lutheran College in 2011 as Professor & Chair of Music.
 He is responsible for primary leadership of the Music Program.
-He teaches conducting and directs the Touring Ensemble.
+He teaches conducting, directs the Chamber Ensemble, is responsible for the Music Department's Symposium and Performance Series, oversees all senior projects, recitals, and internships, and with Trinity's Campus Pastor, Rev. Erik Samuelson, is Curator for Artistic Spiritual Expression in Trinity's weekly chapel services.

-As Music Director and Organist, Mr. Marshall-Ward has served Edmonds United Methodist Church (Edmonds, WA), The First Presbyterian Church (Seattle, WA), First United Methodist Church (Irving, TX), Long Hill Chapel (Chatham, NJ), and Bethel Baptist Church (McMinnville, OR).
-He is currently Accompanist/Assistant Choral Director at Temple B’nai Torah in Bellevue.
+As Music Director and Organist, Dr. Marshall-Ward has served Edmonds United Methodist Church (Edmonds, WA), The First Presbyterian Church (Seattle, WA), First United Methodist Church (Irving, TX), Long Hill Chapel (Chatham, NJ), and Bethel Baptist Church (McMinnville, OR).
+He is currently Minister of Music and Organist at All Pilgrims Christian Church in Seattle and Accompanist/Assistant Choral Director at Temple B'nai Torah in Bellevue.

-As an educator, Mr. Marshall-Ward has taught privately for over twenty years.
+As an educator, Dr. Marshall-Ward has taught privately for over twenty years.
 He co-founded The Institute for Spirituality and the Arts and founded and directed The School of the Sacred Arts, The Fellowship for the Promotion of the Sacred Arts, and The Gallery of Sacred Arts.
 He has taught Music Theory, directed the Men’s Chorus at Seattle Pacific University, and is a Past Dean of the Seattle Chapter of the American Guild of Organists.
-As a guest speaker on Worship and the Arts, he has been invited to speak to churches up and down the West Coast, as a guest lecturer to students at The Juilliard School, and most recently lecturing on “Aesthetics in Spiritual Spaces” at St. Ignatius Chapel at Seattle University, for the Northwest Regional Convention of the American Guild of Organists.
+As a guest speaker on Worship and the Arts, he has been invited to speak to churches up and down the West Coast, as a guest lecturer to students at The Juilliard School, and most recently lecturing on “Aesthetics in Spiritual Spaces” at St. Ignatius Chapel at Seattle University, for the Northwest Regional Convention of the American Guild of Organists and for the National Convention of the United Church of Christ Musicians' Association.
+Together with Trinity's Rev. Erik Samuelson, Dr. Marshall-Ward is a leader in creating opportunities for culturally-relevant and spiritually-transformational worship.

-Mr. Marshall-Ward completed a B.A. in Church Music from Bob Jones University, with special focus in piano and secondary focuses in church administration and organ performance, and an M.A. in Sacred Music, with special focus in choral conducting and music composition.
+Dr. Marshall-Ward completed a B.A. in Church Music from Bob Jones University, with special focus in piano and secondary focuses in church administration and organ performance, and an M.A. in Sacred Music, with special focus in choral conducting and music composition.
 Additionally, he has completed post-graduate studies at Westminster Choir College and Southwestern Seminary.
 His teachers have included Joan Lippincott (Chair of the Organ Department at Westminster Choir College and Chapel Organist at Princeton University), Al Travis (Chair of the Organ Department at Southwestern Seminary), and John Weaver (Chair of the Organ Department at The Juilliard School).
-He is currently completing a Doctorate in Sacred Music at Oxford University, England, through The Graduate Theological Foundation.
+In 2013, he completed a Doctorate in Sacred Music through the Graduate Theological Foundation that included completing classwork through the Summer Theological Programme at Christ Church, Oxford University, England.